wp-plugins/squirrly-seo/readme.txt

 9. Done.
 Type a keyword to the right of the screen and start using Squirrly Seo :) Enjoy!

 == Screenshots ==
-1. Squirrly SEO - Enter a keyword for Squirrly Live SEO Assistant optimization
+1. Wordpress Seo by Squirrly - Enter a keyword for Squirrly Live SEO Assistant optimization
-2. Squirrly SEO - Find out if it's worth to use it
+2. Wordpress Seo by Squirrly - Find out if it's worth to use it
-3. Squirrly SEO - Add an image in your article
+3. Wordpress Seo by Squirrly - Add an image in your article
-4. Squirrly SEO - Find images, tweets, wiki, blogs, news or other articles from your blog
+4. Wordpress Seo by Squirrly - Find images, tweets, wiki, blogs, news or other articles from your blog
-5. Squirrly SEO - Easy to read external blogs
+5. Wordpress Seo by Squirrly - Easy to read external blogs
-6. Squirrly SEO - Easy to insert paragraphs from the articles that you are reading
+6. Wordpress Seo by Squirrly - Easy to insert paragraphs from the articles that you are reading
-7. Squirrly SEO - Optimize your article with Squirrly Live SEO Assistant
+7. Wordpress Seo by Squirrly - Optimize your article with Squirrly Live SEO Assistant
-8. Squirrly SEO - You will know when your seo is good
+8. Wordpress Seo by Squirrly - You will know when your seo is good
-9. Squirrly SEO - Squirrly Article Rank for each post/page.
+9. Wordpress Seo by Squirrly - Squirrly Article Rank for each post/page.
 Traffic, Social, Inbound Links and Google Ranking.
-10. Squirrly SEO - Settings tab with extra Seo optimization features
+10. Wordpress Seo by Squirrly - Settings tab with extra Seo optimization features

 == Changelog ==
 = 2.2.1 =
 * Fixed traffic record issue
-* Fixed SSL connection issue
+* Fixed SSL connection with the API issue

 = 2.2.0 =
 * Added a new theme for Squirrly